Making a few tweaks to your app you can give your users a great experience with the Quick Base mobile app.

 To help your users find apps, tables, and reports quickly:

 Make sure that the beginning of the name is unique.

-For example, if you have three reports titled "In Progress Project Status for Managers", "In Progress Project Status for Team Members", and "In Progress Project Status for Leadership", they may all appear as "In Progress Project Status ..." in the list of reports (as shown in the image below).
+For example, if you have three reports titled "In Progress Project Status for Managers", "In Progress Project Status for Team Members", and "In Progress Project Status for Leadership", they may all appear as "In Progress Project Status ..." in the list of reports.
 A user with access to all three reports wouldn't know which report to select.
 Instead, you could name these reports "Managers: In Progress Status", "Team: In Progress Status", and "Leaders: In Progress Status", so that the report names are unique even when abbreviated.

 The app home page is the first page you see when you open an application.
 By default, mobile users see a mobile version of the app home page which includes all of the same functionality as the regular app home page, with a few slight variations.

 While you don't need to make any changes to an app home page to make it usable on a mobile device, you might want to modify your app home page with mobile users in mind if the current app home page:

 Relies on information or links in a Rich Text widget.